-Datura is a plant with psychoactive effects, which qualifies as a sedative in low doses, aphrodisiac in moderate doses, and deliriant hallucinogen in higher doses.
+Datura (thornapple) is a plant with psychoactive effects, which qualifies as a sedative in low doses, aphrodisiac in moderate doses, and deliriant hallucinogen in higher doses.
 Datura plants have been known to be poisonous.
 Despite that, it has been used throughout recorded history in the Americas, Europe, and India, for various ritual purposes, such as divination, vision quests, and harmful magic, and as medicine (especially to treat asthma and as a narcotic and analgesic).

-There are some 9 species of Datura.
-The plant is also known as jimsonweed, moonflowers, thorn-apple, hell’s bells, and devil’s trumpets.
+There are many species of Datura.
+The plant is also known as moonflowers, hell’s bells, and devil’s trumpets.
 The most well-known species include:

 The active substances, tropane alkaloids (scopolamine and atropine), are mainly contained in the flowers and seeds of the plant.
-The potency of the anticholinergic substances (tropane alkaloids) of the plant depends on the strain, as well as on the age of the plant and the spot where it grows.
+The potency of the antimuscarinic anticholinergic substances of the plant depends on the strain, as well as on the age of the plant and the spot where it grows.

 This makes dosage a tricky affair.

 Tropane alkaloids are toxic.
 They can be absorbed in the body through the skin and mucous membranes.
 Medicinally, they have been traditionally used to treat chronic bronchitis, pain, flu symptoms, and other conditions.
 Plants containing tropane alkaloids usually have a history of use as a hallucinogen by humans throughout time and space.